Anaerobic digestion

 The digestion process begins with bacterial hydrolysis of the input materials.
 Insoluble organic polymers, such as carbohydrates, are broken down to soluble derivatives that become available for other bacteria.
 Acidogenic bacteria then convert the sugars and amino acids into carbon dioxide, hydrogen, ammonia, and organic acids.
-In acetogenesis, bacteria convert these resulting organic acids into acetic acid, along with additional ammonia, hydrogen, and carbon dioxide amongst other compounds.
+In acetogenesis, bacteria convert these resulting organic acids into acetic acid, along with additional ammonia, hydrogen, and carbon dioxide, amongst other compounds.
 Finally, methanogens convert these products to methane and carbon dioxide.
 The methanogenic archaea populations play an indispensable role in anaerobic wastewater treatments.

 Anaerobic digestion is used as part of the process to treat biodegradable waste and sewage sludge.
-As part of an integrated waste management system, anaerobic digestion reduces the emission of landfill gas into the atmosphere.
+As part of an integrated waste-management system, anaerobic digestion reduces the emission of landfill gas into the atmosphere.
 Anaerobic digesters can also be fed with purpose-grown energy crops, such as maize.

 Anaerobic digestion is widely used as a source of renewable energy.
-The process produces a biogas, consisting of methane, carbon dioxide, and traces of other 'contaminant' gases.
-This biogas can be used directly as fuel, in combined heat and power gas engines or upgraded to natural gas-quality biomethane.
+The process produces a biogas, consisting of methane, carbon dioxide, and traces of other "contaminant" gases.
+This biogas can be used directly as fuel, in cogeneration plants or upgraded to natural-gas-quality biomethane.
 The nutrient-rich digestate also produced can be used as fertilizer.

 Process

-Many microorganisms affect anaerobic digestion, including acetic acid-forming bacteria (acetogens) and methane-forming archaea (methanogens).
+Many microorganisms affect anaerobic digestion, including acetic-acid-forming bacteria (acetogens) and methane-forming archaea (methanogens).
 These organisms promote a number of chemical processes in converting the biomass to biogas.

 Gaseous oxygen is excluded from the reactions by physical containment.
-Anaerobes utilize electron acceptors from sources other than oxygen gas.
+Anaerobes use electron acceptors from sources other than oxygen gas.
 These acceptors can be the organic material itself or may be supplied by inorganic oxides from within the input material.
-When the oxygen source in an anaerobic system is derived from the organic material itself, the 'intermediate' end products are primarily alcohols, aldehydes, and organic acids, plus carbon dioxide.
-In the presence of specialised methanogens, the intermediates are converted to the 'final' end products of methane, carbon dioxide, and trace levels of hydrogen sulfide.
+When the oxygen source in an anaerobic system is derived from the organic material itself, the "intermediate" end products are primarily alcohols, aldehydes, and organic acids, plus carbon dioxide.
+In the presence of specialised methanogens, the intermediates are converted to the "final" end products of methane, carbon dioxide, and trace levels of hydrogen sulfide.
 In an anaerobic system, the majority of the chemical energy contained within the starting material is released by methanogenic archaea as methane.

 Populations of anaerobic microorganisms typically take a significant period of time to establish themselves to be fully effective.
 Therefore, common practice is to introduce anaerobic microorganisms from materials with existing populations, a process known as "seeding" the digesters, typically accomplished with the addition of sewage sludge or cattle slurry.

 Process stages

-The four key stages of anaerobic digestion involve hydrolysis, acidogenesis, acetogenesis and methanogenesis.

-The overall process can be described by the chemical reaction, where organic material such as glucose is biochemically digested into carbon dioxide (CO_{2}) and methane (CH_{4}) by the anaerobic microorganisms.